 - Personal development is accelerated in our shipboard environment where responsibility, accountability, independence and good judgment become the hallmarks of each student’s profile

 - Sensible, sensitive and sustainable practices are nurtured and become the pillars of global citizenship for our students

 Sail and Explore

 Sail to to over 20 ports of call on 4 continents where unique and life-changing port programmes are filled with local cultural experiences, visits to important historic sites, voluntary service projects and activities such as hiking, snorkelling and surfing.

-- Become crew on the SS Sørlandet, a majestic, historic fully-rigged tall ship
+- Become crew on a majestic tall ship

 - Take the helm and feel the thrill of a 500 ton vessel carving the ocean as you sail at 12 knots

 - Stand watch, hoist sails, learn astronavigation and contemporary navigation skills

 - Define your goals and pursue your passions